I had just finished a walking tour of the Royal Canadian Mint when I saw it. Right there, out in the open, was a 400-ounce bar of pure gold.

 Plating other metals with gold still allows them to match the proper weight, but the size would be off.
 The difference could be very minor, but if you know what to look for, you can spot the fake.

-Fake Gold Test #2: MagneticGold is not magnetic.
+You see, gold is not magnetic.
 So if it sticks, your gold is fake.
-But to do this, you'll need a stronger than average magnet.
+But to do this, you'll need a stronger-than-average magnet.
 The kind available from a specialized hardware store should do it.

 Keep in mind that counterfeiters obviously know this too.
 So they'll typically use metals that aren't magnetic to avoid this type of detection.